Skip to main content

 Schedule Triggers (Cron)

 Execute workflows at specified intervals using standard cron expressions.
-Cron jobs run in-memory using node-cron and are rebuilt on orchestrator startup.
+Cron jobs run in-memory using node-cron and are rebuilt on hub startup.
 Updating a schedule trigger restarts the cron job with the new expression.

 ExpressionSchedule